uviclibraries/rstudio/basics-interface.md

 of small code snippets or commands.

 When you close RStudio, nothing that was written in the console is saved.
-So if you want to be able to use your code in the future without needing to retype it, write it in the code editor, where it will be saved for future use.
+If you want to be able to use your code in the future without needing to retype it, write it in the code editor, where it will be saved for future use (that is, provided you remember to save the file of your script).

 ### 1.3 Files/Plots/Packages/Help Pane: